-Under Section 2(d) of the Designs Act 2001, a design is defined as any shape, pattern, configuration, composition, or ornamentation of lines or colors that is applied to an article of two dimensions, three dimensions, or both by an industrial process.
-Mechanical, manual, or chemical means, whether in isolation or in combination, is judged mostly by their appearance in the finished products but is not taken into account as a matter of principle or any device that is merely mechanical in nature.
+Under Section 2(d) of the Designs Act 2001, a design is defined as any shape, pattern, configuration, composition, or ornamentation of lines or colors that are applied to an article of two dimensions, three dimensions, or both by an industrial process.
+Mechanical, manual, or chemical means, whether in isolation or in combination, are judged mostly by their appearance in the finished products but are not taken into account as a matter of principle or any device that is merely mechanical in nature.

 Registrar’s Checklist for Designs